GMyhf/2024spring-cs201/time_complexity.md

 https://en.wikipedia.org/wiki/Shellsort

 The running time of Shellsort is heavily dependent on the gap sequence it uses.
-For many practical variants, determining their [time complexity](https://en.wikipedia.org/wiki/Time_complexity) remains an [open problem](https://en.wikipedia.org/wiki/Open_problem).
+For many practical variants, determining their time complexity remains an open problem.

-Unlike [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort), Shellsort is not a [stable sort](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) since gapped insertions transport equal elements past one another and thus lose their original order.
-It is an [adaptive sorting algorithm](https://en.wikipedia.org/wiki/Adaptive_sort) in that it executes faster when the input is partially sorted.
+Unlike **insertion sort**, Shellsort is not a **stable sort** since gapped insertions transport equal elements past one another and thus lose their original order.
+It is an **adaptive sorting algorithm** in that it executes faster when the input is partially sorted.

-Stable sort algorithms sort equal elements in the same order that they appear in the input.
+**Stable sort** algorithms sort equal elements in the same order that they appear in the input.

+**Q:** Given the following list of numbers: [5, 16, 20, 12, 3, 8, 9, 17, 19, 7] Which answer illustrates the contents of the list after all swapping is complete for a gap size of 3?
+(A)

+**A. [5, 3, 8, 7, 16, 19, 9, 17, 20, 12]**
+B. [3, 7, 5, 8, 9, 12, 19, 16, 20, 17]
+C. [3, 5, 7, 8, 9, 12, 16, 17, 19, 20]
+D. [5, 16, 20, 3, 8, 12, 9, 17, 20, 7]

+Each group of numbers represented by index positions 3 apart are sorted correctly.

 ### 6.Comparison sorts